GuanLab/timesias/README.md

 This method can be generalized to be used on other hospitalization data.
 One application of this method is the [COVID-19 DREAM Challenge](https://www.synapse.org/#!Synapse:syn21849255/wiki/602411), where this method also achieves top performance.

 ## Reference
-* For citation, please refer to our latest iScience paper: [Assessment of the timeliness and robustness for predicting adult sepsis](https://www.sciencedirect.com/science/article/pii/S2589004221000742).
+* For original paper, please refer to our latest iScience paper: [Assessment of the timeliness and robustness for predicting adult sepsis](https://www.sciencedirect.com/science/article/pii/S2589004221000742).
-* For protocol(TBD)
+* For method and usage of Timesias, please refer to our STAR protocol:[Timesias: A machine learning pipeline for predicting outcomes from time-series clinical records](https://www.sciencedirect.com/science/article/pii/S2666166721003464?via%3Dihub).